 U-Value – is the measure of the overall rate of heat transfer, by all mechanisms under standard conditions, through a particular section of construction.

-Unit is measured in W/m2 K
+The U-Value is measured in W/m2 K

 This is broken down as: The rate of heat flow (in Watts) through 1m2 of a structure when there is a temperature difference across the structure of 1 degree (K or ˚C)